 It has significantly outperformed the MSCI ACWI Index over the past 12 months, with the institutional asset class delivering 8.71% to 30 June, against 5.74% for the benchmark.
 Since its launch in March 2008, the fund has posted an average annual return of 6.16% against 5.47% for the index.

 At the same time, it has achieved significant environmental impacts.
 For every $10 million invested, the fund claims to have delivered the following benefits:

 - 159 million gallons of water saved, treated, or provided;

-- 2,810 tons of materials recovered or treated; and
+- 2,810 tonnes of materials recovered or treated; and

-- 160 tons of carbon dioxide emissions avoided.
+- 160 tonnes of carbon dioxide emissions avoided.

 Energy efficiency and water have by far the biggest sector allocations, representing 34.5% and 24.7% of the AuM respectively, as of the end of June.
 These have always had the heaviest weightings, as "they are where we find the best business models," explained Bruce Jenkyn-Jones, managing director, listed equities at Impax Asset Management, who has been responsible for managing the fund since its launch.

 Food, agriculture and forestry is the next biggest sector with 14.4%.
 This has seen steady growth in recent years, from less than 3% of the portfolio in 2012, Jenkyn-Jones noted.
 Renewable energy currently represents just 1% of the portfolio.

 US stocks currently account for about 54% of the fund's holdings.

 Impax engages with investee companies to encourage them to adopt higher ESG standards.
 Specifically, it asks management of carbon-intensive firms to report their greenhouse gas emissions and set emissions reduction targets compatible with limiting future global warming to 2oC.